ErikBuer/SineTables.jl/docs/src/Examples/dynamic_range.md

 ```

-The plot below shows the normalized dynamic range resulting from tables of different length.
+The plot below shows the normalized dynamic range resulting from tables of different lengths.
 As we see, the harmonics decrease with increasing table length.

 ![Lut Dynamic Range](lut-length_dynamic_range_small.svg)

-Due to the high number of spurs in the smaller tables, we have separated the results in two plots.
+Due to the high number of spurs in the smaller tables, we have separated the results into two plots.

 ```@example SineTables
 #plot(periodogram_50.freq, normalized_power(periodogram_50), reuse = false, label="50")